This page contain affiliate links. Please refer to my Disclosures Page for more details.

 - 1 tbsp of ground chia seeds or 1 egg if not vegan/egg free

-- 50 g dairy free butter I use Pure
+- 50 g butter or butter alternative (I use Flora plant butter) I use Pure

 - 100 g gluten free self raising flour I use Free From Fairy Flour